This post may contain eBay affiliate links. Please read our disclosure policy.

-The 1987 Donruss/Leaf is a striking card, with black borders that help it to stand out from the crowd.
+The 1987 Donruss/Leaf is a special card with black borders that help it to stand out from the crowd.
 Unfortunately, they also scuff easily, so it’s difficult to find in perfect condition.
-Even so, a gem mint version can be picked up at auction for under $150, as it wasn’t the rarest option when it was originally released.
+Even so, a gem mint version can be picked up at auction for under $150, as it wasn’t the rarest option when it was initially released.

 Numbered to #36, the reverse quote reads;